react-native-webrtc/react-native-webrtc/Documentation/BasicUsage.md

 ## Get Available Media Devices

 As weird as it can be, some devices might not have more than 1 camera.
-The following would allow you to know how many cameras the device has.
-You can ofcourse use `enumerateDevices` to list other media device information too.
+The following will allow you to know how many cameras the device has.
+You can ofcourse use `enumerateDevices` to list other media device information.

 ```javascript
 let cameraCount = 0;